department-of-veterans-affairs/notification-api/tests/README.md

 ## Setting Environment Variables

 The docker-compose command used to run the full test suite sets environment variables.
-Step 3 above references the file env_vars for the same purpose.
+Step 3 below references the file env_vars for the same purpose.

 ## Setup